Lucia's Blog: 2021

 "See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ."

 The phrase "see to it" implies that we must "beware" and be "careful."
 A gullible soldier can indeed fall easily into the enemy's trap.
 We Christians can fall easily into the traps of Satan and those who are against God's Word.
 Paul warns us about the devil's traps he sets before us like false teachers.
 He warns us to be careful and not get captured, that is, being taken away from the pure Gospel and our good relationship with God and our brethren.
 When we are captured and taken away, we become Satan's plunder.
-Notice that Paul's warning is present tense which implies it is an ever-present danger!
+Notice that Paul's warning is in the present tense, which implies it is an ever-present danger!

 However, God provides Christians protection and weapons.
 In Ephesians 6:3, Paul said,